ZeroBone/OfficialEye/docs/index.md

 pip install officialeye
 ```

-Especially if you are deploying the tool on a production server, you might want to set up `OfficialEye` in a `venv` virtual environment instead:
+Especially if you are deploying the tool on a production server, you might want to set up `OfficialEye` in a `venv` virtual environment, which is an isolated Python runtime:

 ```shell
 python3 -m venv venv